 Sports Medicine Majors and Undergraduate Degree Programs

 Sports medicine is the branch of health care specializing in the treatment and prevention of athletic injuries.
-Students can prepare for entry-level employment or graduate-level sports medicine programs through an undergraduate major or associate degree program.
-These programs generally result in an Associate of Science or Bachelor of Science degree program.
+Students can prepare for entry-level employment through an Associate of Science or Bachelor of Science degree program.
 Graduates of bachelor's programs may also go on to pursue a master's or doctoral degree in sports medicine or a related field.